How far in advance do I need to book my portrait session?

 What should we wear?

 Try to choose colors that work well with your skin tones.
-Shades of natural colors, including sky blue, rich browns, and olive greens work well.
+Shades of natural colors, including sky blue, rich browns, and olive greens work well as do navys, whites, and grays.
 In summer, pastel colors can be really nice.
 In black and white images, medium-dark tones like denim blue, sage green, grey and brown work best.
 Bright, poppy colors can be really fun too as long as they work well with your complexion.
-Just try to think about what colors will help you stand out from the background of the photos... ie in June when everything is lush and green if we are going to go for a natural landscape in the background, I would suggest skipping the sage green sweater.
-In winter when everything is white and snowy, you will disappear in the white one-piece, but a bright red sweater will add nice color and really stand out (in a good way!)
+Try to think about what colors will help you stand out from the background of the photos... ie in June when everything is lush and green if we are going to go for a natural landscape in the background, I would suggest skipping the sage green sweater.
+In winter when everything is white and snowy, you will disappear in the white one-piece, but a bright sweater will add nice color and really stand out (in a good way!)
+Just try to avoid bright colors near your face (specifically stay away from bright red, greens, or hot pink) as they can create unflattering color casts especially on a bright sunny day.

 A lot of people ask about the classic all white or all black look.
 Either are fine if that is what you are looking for, but just remember that black clothing has a very dramatic look, and white doesn’t offer a lot of definition and can get dirty really fast with little ones...
 On the other hand, a benefit to having some white in your outfits is that white acts as a natural reflector and is good because when light bounces off of it, the light does not have a color cast like it can with other strong colors.